 Wait.
 What about Sharesies?

 Sharesies advertise that you can start investing with only $1!
 This is fantastic and certainly makes investing even more accessible.
-But there’s a catch – Here’s why I don’t recommend using Sharesies.
+But there’s a catch – Here’s why I wouldn’t use Sharesies for investing small amounts.

 Sharesies charges an account fee